Michelle Andrea Craig

 - [email protected]

 I have a Bachelor of Science degree in psychology with a strong focus on the science of behaviorism.
 In the future I would like to pursue a graduate degree in the field of neuroscience.
 My passions include a love of science, technology, research, and writing.
-Currently, I am seeking a position related to web development, social media management, communications, content development, or teaching.
+Currently, I am seeking a position related to web development, social media management, communications, content development, editing, teaching, or another related opportunity.

 I have been working as a child care provider through the ERDC program off and on for about 10 years.
 My most recent stretch has been for the last 4 years, from 2013 to the present.
 At my daycare I offer the service of after school homework help and private tutoring.